 Running a business isn’t about getting the job done; it’s about getting it done better than your competitors.
 Whether you’re a longstanding logistics company or a fresh-off-the-press nonprofit, good reporting tools aren’t going to help you stay ahead of the curve.
 You need great tools.
-Below, you’ll find a few ways you can take an integral part of your organization’s success, data reporting, to the next level.
+Below, you’ll find a few ways you can take your data reporting to the next level.
+By the end, you’ll have a solid understanding of how to make a good dashboard great.

 Good dashboards display data, but a great dashboard is interactive.

-There’s a difference between seeing data and using it.
+There’s a difference between seeing data and understanding it.
 At first glance, you might think your data reporting should simply provide the information you need.
 This is true – to a certain extent.
 In reality, visual data reporting goes deeper.
 It not only gives you data, but also lets you interact with it.
+The ability to interact with the information in front of you helps users understand the data better and enables you to take action.

 How to do it:

-- Provide tools that let users drilldown important data sets
+- Provide tools for dashboard reporting that let users drill down into important, detailed data sets

 - Let users filter data so they can explore it in new, interesting ways

-- Make sure related data points can be viewed side-by-side
+- Make sure related data points can be viewed side-by-side, for easy comparison

 Good dashboards look nice, but a great dashboard looks nice for a reason.

-You can’t judge a book by its cover, but you can judge a dashboard by its aesthetic elements.
+You can’t judge a book by its cover, but you can judge a dashboard reporting tool by its aesthetic elements.
 Visualization is, after all, one of your dashboard’s key functions.
 You can take your dashboard design a step further, though – just by giving the visual elements purpose.
+Your goal is to provide clarity for your data and the goals your organization is trying to reach.
+Without intentional design, viewers may be left wondering why the dashboard was created in the first place.

 How to do it:

 - Pick colors that work for a reason.
-If users know green means “go” and orange means “watch out,” take advantage of these pre-ingrained associations.
-Your dashboard will look good and be easier for users to interpret.
+If users know green means “go” and red means “watch out,” take advantage of these pre-ingrained associations.
+Your dashboard will look good aesthetically and also be easier for users to interpret.

 Good dashboards give you everything, but a great dashboard provides what you need.